samcogan-demo/github-app-demo/README.md

-# GitHub App Demo - Automation Auth & Package Publishing
+# GitHub Packages Demo - Automated Package Publishing

-This demo showcases how to use **GitHub Apps for automation authentication** and **publishing packages to GitHub Packages**.
+This demo showcases **automated publishing of npm packages to GitHub Packages** using GitHub Actions.

 ## 🎯 What This Demonstrates

-1. **GitHub App Authentication**: Using a GitHub App instead of personal access tokens for automation
+1. **GitHub Packages**: Publishing npm packages to GitHub's package registry
-2. **GitHub Packages**: Publishing npm packages to GitHub's package registry
+2. **GitHub Actions**: Automated workflow triggered on push to main branch
-3. **GitHub Actions**: Automated workflow triggered on push to main branch
+3. **GITHUB_TOKEN**: Using the built-in token for secure authentication

 ## 🏗️ Architecture